ubc-library-rc/AI_for_coding/content/1_Orientation.md

 has_toc: T
 ---
 # How do LLMs work?
 To best use a tool, it is critical to understand how it works.
-In this first workshop of the _ChatGPT and Data Analysis_ series we use non-technical language to explain how Large Language Models (LLMs) like ChatGPT work, so you can use them more effectively.
+In this first workshop of the _ChatGPT and Data Analysis_ series we use non-technical language to explain how <b>Large Language Models (LLMs)</b> like ChatGPT work, so you can use them more effectively.

 By the end of this session we hope you will: